tenxfarm/notes-bak/Design.md

 #### Daily
 ##### pH level
 If pH trends down it is good.
 If it hits 6.4 pH, then boost it up with buffering agent.
 Hydrated Lime/garden lime (calcium carbonate) (40 grams) + Potassium hydroxide or potassium bicarbonate (20 grams) + Epsom Salt (Magnesium Sulfate (10 grams).
 Add to the furthest point.
-Go to furthest grow bed at the auto siphon point.
+Go to furthest grow bed at the [[Auto Siphon]] point.
 Check pH after 24 hours and repeat to bring it up to 7.0 pH

 If it goes about 7.0 pH, then you will have to add some acidic agent to bring it back down.

-Eyeball for pest.
+Eyeball for [[Pest]].
 No leaf rot.

 roots clean